 And Twitter is a good way to see, at least, from what they choose to put out there, what they might be like.
-You still get an idea of sense of humour, sense of professionalism.
+You still get an idea of their sense of humour and professionalism.
 It’s a good place to look for red flags, if nothing else.

 Susan Personalisation, I don’t know what to do with that.
 Eg. “I saw on September 17th that you like spaghetti”.
 [My blog on query letters will address this later this week, and be included in my newsletter going out Oct 23rd].

-Elise the purpose for comps which leaps to mind for me is showing that you have some knowledge of the market and where you book fits into it, so you can say from square one “there is a current market for my book and I know what it is.”
+Elise The purpose for comps which leaps to mind for me is showing that you have some knowledge of the market and where your book fits into it, so you can say from square one “there is a current market for my book and I know what it is.”

 I’ve looked for a machine online that you put information into and it spits comps out.
 There’s nothing.